+Though mosquitoes are not a major problem in San Pancho, they are certainly present.
 To limit the number of mosquitoes in or around your home, make sure there is no standing water around the house.
 Dawn and especially dusk are the worst times for getting bitten.
-Otherwise it is perhaps convenient at night to wear long pants and long sleeved shirts, or to use an anti-bug cream or spray (best to squirt some on your hands and rub over exposed skin and “Off”), light candles and mosquito coils, or sleep under a mosquito net.
+Otherwise it is perhaps convenient at night to wear long pants and long-sleeved shirts, or to use an anti-bug cream or spray (best to squirt some on your hands and rub over exposed skin), light candles and mosquito coils, or sleep under a mosquito net.
 For bites, Lanacane is excellent (only available north of the border) or locally (and north of the border)”After Bite”.
 Home remedies include pressing a finger nail into the bite to form an X or rubbing an ice cube or lime over the bite.

-There are no private doctors or dentists since the town boasts its own hospital (tel. #311-258-4077).
-Built in the 1970’s when San Pancho was being developed as a model village under the then-President Luis Echeverría Álvarez, the well-equipped hospital has flourished as the region has grown in popularity.
+There are few private doctors or dentists since the town boasts its own hospital (tel. #311-258-4077).
+Built in the 1970’s when San Pancho was being developed as a model village under the then-President Luis Echeverria Alvarez, the well-equipped hospital has flourished as the region has grown in popularity.
 In Puerto Vallarta “AmeriMed” and “San Javier” hospitals are also highly recommended for serious incidents.
 (SEE “EMERGENCY PHONE #’s” page).

 Groceries: Basic staples are available in the village at a number of small grocery stores or “Mini-Supers”.
 Some offer a better selection of products and fresher produce than others so it is worth a stroll through town to see what is available and fresh that day.
 Try Mini Super “El Indio” on Ave.
-America Latina, or Mini Supers Mary or Mini Super Doña Maria Gil both on Ave.
-Tercer Mundo (the main street) or Mini Super Marisol which just relocated to Calle Afrika..
-The “no name” fruit & veg store beside the power pylon that sits in the middle of the main street (opposite the old university) has a good selection but also it’s great to flag down the pick-up trucks that circle through town offering fresh produce, fish and shrimp.
+America Latina, or Mini Super Mary or Mini Super Morro, both on Ave.
+Tercer Mundo (the main street), or Mini Super Marisol on Calle Africa.
+The “no name” fruit & veg store, on the main street near the bridge toward the highway, has a good selection, but also it’s great to flag down the pick-up trucks that circle through town offering fresh produce, fish and shrimp.

-For more fresh fish try behind Calle Cuba #29, and for meat there are modern butcher’s shops (Carnicerias) in town on Av.
+For more fresh fish try behind Calle Cuba #29, near the Plaza, and for meat there are modern butcher’s shops (Carnicerias) in town on Av.
 Tercer Mundo (the main street) near the corner with Calle Asia or at Mini Super/Carniceria San Francisco on Calle Africa (the road leading to the hospital).

 Laundries: There are two laundry facilities in San Pancho.
-One is on the main street next to the Cemex paint store opposite the secondary school, and the other is on Calle Asia at #52.
-Laundry is charged by the kilo ($12 +/-) and you leave it with the proprietors who wash, dry, and fold everything for you.
+One is on the main street, and the other is Suds, on Calle Asia at #52.
+Laundry is charged by the kilo ($12 +/-) and you leave it with the proprietors, who wash, dry, and fold everything for you.
 If you drop off your items before 9 a.m. they are usually ready later the same day.